Noz5/PIT-Plugin/README.md

-# pit
+# PIT Designs Plugin
-PIT Designs Plugin
+A plugin for our own use at PIT Designs.
+It includes snippets and customizations for WordPress.